David-Magebinary/AutoAjax/README.md

 Data attribute: ``` data-request ``` \
 Required: true | false

 A string containing the URL to which the request is sent.
-The value could not be initialized when user defined a requestForm element.
+The value would not be required when user defined a requestForm element.

 #### requestForm
 Type: ``` String ``` \